posativ/acrylamid/docs/usage.rst

     A date in the format your specified in your :doc:`conf.py` and several fallbacks you'll find here: `pelican/utils.py:21 <https://github.com/getpelican/pelican/blob/master/pelican/utils.py#L56>`_.

+    Acrylamid supports date time objects beginning from 01.01.1900, but keep in mind that datetimes before 1990 are not supported by python's datetime API and the exact beginning may vary.
+I live in UTC+1 and can't use the 1.1.1990 because it is actually 1899-12-31 at 23:00.

 author : String
     Overwrites author in :doc:`conf.py`.